ansible/workshops/exercises/ansible_security/1.3-snort/README.md

  As discussed earlier, Ansible automation is described in playbooks.
 Playbooks consist of tasks.
 Each task uses a module and the module's corresponding parameters to describe the change that needs to be done or the state that is desired.

-Ansible releases are shipped with a set of modules, however, in Ansible 2.9 there are no modules to interact with Snort yet.
-For this reason we wrote a set of modules for managing Snort.
-This way, we can provide value without having to wait for a new Ansible release.
-Also, we are able to update our modules faster.
+Ansible releases are shipped with a set of modules, however, in Ansible Core 2.11 there are no modules to interact with Snort yet.
+For this reason we wrote a set of modules for managing Snort, which has been included in the `security_ee` exectution environment.
+Using execution environments, we are able to update our modules faster.
 This is especially important in the early life of a newly developed module.

 These Snort modules are shipped as part of a "role".
 To better describe a role, think about how you wrote your playbook in the last section.
 While it is possible to write a playbook in one file as we did earlier, often writing all automation pieces in one place results in creating long, complicated playbooks.
 At some point you will want to reuse the automation content you wrote in your playbooks already.
 Therefore, you will need to organize things in a way to get multiple smaller playbooks to work together.
 Ansible Roles are the way we achieve this.
 When you create a role, you deconstruct your playbook into parts and those parts sit in a directory structure.